syncfusion-content/maui-docs/MAUI/DatePicker/customizations.md

 ## Selection View Customization

-You can customize the date picker selection view by using the `SelectionView` property of `SfDatePicker`.
+Customize the date picker selection view by using the `SelectionView` property of the `SfDatePicker`.

 ### Set selection view

-In the SfDatePicker control, corner radius, stroke , and padding can be customized by setting the [CornerRadius], [Stroke] and [Padding] properties in the [PickerSelectionView].
+In the SfDatePicker control, the corner radius, stroke, and padding can be customized by setting the [CornerRadius], [Stroke], and [Padding] properties in the [PickerSelectionView].

 {% tabs %}